bitsondatadev/trino-getting-started/dolphinscheduler/README.md

 Tenant is a concept that cannot be bypassed while using DolphinScheduler, so let's briefly introduce the concept of tenant first.

-The account named `admin` logged into DolphinScheduler called user in dolphinscheduler.
+The account named `admin` logged into DolphinScheduler is called user in dolphinscheduler.
-In order to better control system resources, DolphinScheduler introduce the concept of tenants, which are used to actually execute tasks.
+To better control system resources, DolphinScheduler introduce the concept of tenants, which are used to execute tasks.

 The brief is as follows:

-* User: login web ui, do all operations in the web ui, including workflow manage and tenant create.
+* User: login web UI, do all operations in the web UI, including workflow management and tenant creation.
-* Tenant: the actual executor of the task, A linux user for DolphinScheduler worker.
+* Tenant: the actual executor of the task, A Linux user for DolphinScheduler worker.

-We can create tenant in DolphinScheduler `Security -> Tenant Manage` page.
+We can create a tenant in DolphinScheduler `Security -> Tenant Manage` page.

 ![create-tenant](./gif/create-tenant.gif)

 #### Assign Tenant to User

-As we talked above in [Create Tenant](#create-tenant), the user can only run the task unless the user is assigned to a tenant.
+As we talked about above in [Create Tenant](#create-tenant), the user can only run the task unless the user is assigned to a tenant.

-We can assign tenant to specific user in DolphinScheduler `Security -> User Manage` page.
+We can assign a tenant to a specific user in DolphinScheduler `Security -> User Manage` page.

 ![assign-tenant](./gif/assign-tenant.gif)